OmerTu/GoogleHomeKodi/README.md

 The first method is very easy to set up and to maintain and also free of charge.
 The second method is for advanced users.
 You have to setup and maintain the nodejs environment yourself.
 But it supports multiple Kodi instances, greatly reduces latency and does not expose your kodi-webservice to the internet directly.
 The third method is also for advanced users.
-After installing docker, you can simply run our prebuilt docker images.
+After installing docker, you can simply run our app as a production ready _docker container_.
+This is the recommended method for LibreELEC users.

 <details>
   <summary><b>B.1 Set up a webserver in Glitch</b> (Click to expand instructions)</summary><p />

+1. Configure your router to forward *YOUR_KODI_PORT*.
+   _Note:_ This is needed, so your kodi can be contacted from the internet.
+2. Find your external IP address (i.e. google for 'what's my ip?').
+We will refer to that as *YOUR_EXTERNAL_IP_ADDRESS* later.
+   _Hint:_ It is strongly recommended to setup a dynDNS service of your choice. (i.e. selfhost.me)
-1. Go to [Glitch.com](https://glitch.com) and sign in with your github user
+3. Go to [Glitch.com](https://glitch.com) and sign in with your github user
-2. Create a new Glitch project and under *advance settings* choose *Import from GitHub*
+4. Create a new Glitch project and under *advance settings* choose *Import from GitHub*
-3. Enter this project *OmerTu/GoogleHomeKodi*
+5. Enter this project *OmerTu/GoogleHomeKodi*
-4. Change Glitch project settings to private (under *share* > *Make private*)
+6. Change Glitch project settings to private (under *share* > *Make private*)
-5. Edit the *.env* file in your Glitch project with the following settings:  (**see [this example](examples/env_file_example.png)**)
+7. Edit the *.env* file in your Glitch project with the following settings:  (**see [this example](examples/env_file_example.png)**)

 ```ini